corda/cdl-example/README.md

 ## Paths

-A Path is defined as the transition that a state makes from a given input Status with in a specific transaction.
-They are defined using the following code
+A Path is defined as the transition that a state makes from a given input Status within a specific transaction.
+They are defined as follows:

 ```kotlin
 class Path<T: StatusState>(val command: CommandData,